University Safety and Security Council - UTDPP1036

 - The institution must provide a healthful, safe and secure environment for all members of the campus community.
 Administrative responsibility for environmental health and safety programs must be assigned.
 A comprehensive safety plan must be developed, implemented, and evaluated regularly.
 The plan should give special attention to the adequate provision and use of safety equipment in laboratories and other hazardous areas; to the modification of buildings, if necessary, for easy egress in the event of fire or other emergency; and to familiarizing all building occupants with emergency evacuation procedures.

-The Council will provide a forum and clearing house for the common discussion and mutual coordination of the activities of all the campus committees concerned with the campus environment in matters that affect personal health, safety, or physical security, including but not limited to ongoing safety arrangements and matters of general maintenance and operations that bear on safety and security.
+The Council will provide a forum and clearing house for the common discussion and mutual coordination of the activities of all the campus departments and committees concerned with the campus environment in matters that affect personal health, safety, or physical security, including but not limited to ongoing safety arrangements and matters of general maintenance and operations that bear on safety and security.
 It will publish information to enable members of the campus community to direct complaints and recommendations on safety matters to appropriate committees or administrative officers.
 It will serve as a resource for the University Facilities Committee or whatever ad hoc committees the administration may form to consider plans for new facilities.
 It will review, evaluate, and make recommendations concerning the University Safety Plan and monitor its implementation.

 The terms of office of the appointed Council members shall be two years, effective September 1 to August 31, staggered in time to make approximately equal numbers of appointments expire each academic year.
 Members may be reappointed by the President for additional terms.
 If a Council member resigns, the President shall appoint another individual to serve the remainder of the unexpired term.